deeppavlov/DeepPavlov/docs/components/neural_ranking.rst

 length, when sampling from predefined negative responses is used.
 It is important that values in "pos\_pool" and "negative\_pool" do not overlap.
-Single responses in "response", "pos\_pool", "neg\_pool" are represented by single integers that give lists of integers using the dictionary "integer–list of integers".
+Single items in "context", "response", "pos\_pool", "neg\_pool" are represented by single integers that give lists of integers using the dictionary "integer–list of integers".
-These lists of integers can be converted to lists of tokens with the same dictionary "integer–token" which is used for contexts.
+These lists of integers are converted to lists of tokens with the dictionary "integer–token".
-The additional "integer–list of integers" vocabulary is used to not store all possible negative responses in the form of sequences.
-Validation and test data samples representation are almost the same as the train samples one shown above.
+Validation and test data samples representation are almost the same as the train sample shown above.

 Infer from pre-trained model
 ----------------------------